N-J-Martin/st-andrews-dvsvc/README.md

 (Windows - cmd) `venv\Scripts\activate.bat`

-In the environment, install requirements.txt (on Lab PCs use psycopg2-binary instead of psycopg2 as PostgresSQL is not installed).
+In the environment, install requirements.txt (on Lab PCs use psycopg2-binary instead of psycopg2 as PostgreSQL is not installed).

 `pip install -r requirements.txt`